Last updated on March 17th, 2026 at 05:22 pm

-Eight state parks along the coast of Florida’s Panhandle showcase Florida’s best beaches, making these beaches with camping among the most desirable in the state.
+These state parks along the Gulf coast in Florida’s Panhandle showcase the state’s best beaches, making these beaches with campgrounds among the most desirable in the state.

-The soft white-sugar sands and the Gulf’s emerald green waters of these treasured parks set the stage for a magical overnight stay in your tent or RV.
+The white-sugar sands and the Gulf’s emerald green waters set the stage in these treasured parks for a magical overnight stay in your tent or RV.

 Grayton Beach State Park